cmontg26/Data110-21843--fall25/assignment_week5&6.md

 ## 1) Understand the Data
 **Task 1 — Dataset overview (5–6 sentences).**
-Identify the variables you will use (`survived, pclass, sex, age, fare, embark_town, sibsp, parch`).
-Note missingness (especially `age`), and briefly explain why these columns matter for your analysis.
+Identify the variables you will use (`survived, pclass, sex, age, fare, embark_town, sibsp, parch`). briefly explain why these columns matter for your analysis.

 ---